First Aid for Scalding: How to Treat Hot Water Burn Injury

 What ointment to put on a burn from boiling water?

-For minor burns caused by boiling water, you can consider applying an over-the-counter topical antibiotic ointment such as Neosporin or a burn-specific ointment like Silvadene (silver sulfadiazine cream).
-These ointments can help prevent infection and keep the burn moist as it heals.
+For minor burns caused by boiling water, consider applying an over-the-counter topical antibiotic ointment such as Neosporin or a burn-specific ointment like Silvadene (silver sulfadiazine cream).
+These ointments helps prevent infection and keep the burn moist as it heals.

 When to seek medical attention?